pindjouf/cyber_summer_school_application/05 - Only riches can be stolen_1/README.md

 Let's not forget the main objective here is to find out what this program steals from our user.

-Let's anylyze the `.pcapng` file we have here.
+Let's analyze the `.pcapng` file we have here.

 ![image](./assets/20240623_11h44m28s_grim.png)